 It is the seller’s responsibility for showing the complete paperwork to the buyer.
 Read the used car buying guides to check and vital information to know are:

 Find the reference number from the car registration document.
 The V5C logbook shows the keepers details along with any problem or dispute on the vehicle.
 If you find the seller genuine and mention the logbook is lost, then apply for the replacement through the DVLA V62 form.

-Ensure the vehicle registration document has the ‘DVL watermark’ to identify the real logbook.
-Also, check the serial number to tell the logbook has been stolen before.
-Here’s how to find the logbook is genuine.
+Ensure the vehicle registration document has the ‘DVLA watermark’ to identify the real logbook.
+Also, check the serial number to tell the logbook has been stolen (PNC) before.

 - Find an answer for who is the seller?